cuthbertLab/music21/buildDoc/rst/applications.rst

 The following papers and publications make extensive use of Music21.
 When links become available for download, they will be added.

-Ariza, C. and M. Cuthbert.
+Ariza, C. and M. S. Cuthbert.
 2010.
 "Modeling Beats, Accents, Beams, and Time Signatures Hierarchically with music21 Meter Objects."
 In *Proceedings of the International Computer Music Conference*.
 San Francisco: International Computer Music Association.

-Cuthbert, M. and C. Ariza.
+Cuthbert, M. S. and C. Ariza.
 2010. "music21: A Toolkit for Computer-Aided Musicology and Symbolic Music Data."
 In *Proceedings of the International Society for Music Information Retrieval*.